AirDuo RespiClick (fluticasone propionate and salmeterol)

 How does AirDuo RespiClick work?

-Fluticasone propionate is an inhaled corticosteroid.
-This medicine reduces inflammation in the airways.1
+• Fluticasone propionate is an inhaled corticosteroid.
+This medicine reduces inflammation in the airways

-Salmeterol is a LABA.
-This medicine helps to relax the muscles around the airways so they can open up.1
+• Salmeterol is a LABA.
+This medicine works by relaxing the muscles around the airways to help open them up

 The active ingredients in AirDuo RespiClick are fluticasone propionate and salmeterol xinafoate.1